-Turquoise aids in problems of the eyes, brain, neck, ears, and throat, particularly migraine pains, cataract and headaches.
-It is also supportive to the respiratory system thereby treating allergies and disorders in lungs.
-It is believed that wearing a Turquoise necklace helps putting off tracheitis and other diseases related to bronchitis.
+Turquoise aids in problems of the eyes, brain, neck, ears, and throat, particularly migraine pains, cataracts, and headaches.
+It is also supportive of the respiratory system thereby treating allergies and disorders in the lungs.
+It is believed that wearing a Turquoise necklace helps to put off tracheitis and other diseases related to bronchitis.
 It is also thought to cure speech disorders such as stumbling and stammering.

 Being the stone of purification, Turquoise disperses negative energy from the body and cleans the electromagnetic pollution from the atmosphere.
 It promotes the sense of self-realization and thus comforting the nerves when speaking in the presence of others.
 It helps in stabilizing mood swings that surround a person at any time and dissolves the negative attitude of self-sabotaging.

-Spiritually, Turquoise nurses back and cleanses the energy centres of the body.
+Spiritually, Turquoise nurses back and cleanse the energy centers of the body.
 It lets the wearer feel and sense the beauty, kindness, and trust that prevail in the heavenly powers.
 It inspires the wearer to extend the feelings to others of what he wishes for himself—kindness, contentment, freedom, love, and compassion.

 Turquoise builds up energy fields and other meridians of the body to enhance communication between the corporeal and spiritual worlds.
 To sustain concentration while meditation, place it on the third eye chakra.
 For the Throat Chakra, Turquoise helps in releasing old promises, self-consciousness and lets the inner strength stand for itself once more.